-Call our law office now to request your free consultation with a Boston personal injury attorney.
+Call our law office now to request your free consultation with a Boston construction accident lawyers.

 Many of the scaffolding accidents each year take place in the construction industry.
 Scaffolding is a necessary tool used in construction to allow workers to reach levels that a ladder will not reach.
 Scaffolds allow for repairs and other projects on existing buildings.

 The Occupational Safety & Health Administration (OSHA) reports that about 65 percent of construction workers use scaffolds as part of their job.
 Each year, over 60 people die and more than 4,500 individuals are injured in scaffolding accidents.